-The CHARACTERS section describes the set of characters that can appear in decimal or hexadecimal digit strings - the right-hand sides of these productions are to be interpreted as defining sets.
+The CHARACTERS section defines the sets of characters that can appear in decimal or hexadecimal number representations - note carefully that the right-hand side of each of these definitions is to be interpreted as defining a set of characters, and not a string of them.
 The TOKENS section describes the valid forms that decimal and hexadecimal numbers may take.
 Notice that we do not, at this stage, indicate how the values of these numbers are to be computed from the digits.
 The PRODUCTIONS section describes the phrase structure of the calculations themselves.
 Again there is no indication of how the results of the calculations are to be obtained.